Skip to main content

 Causes and biological mechanisms

-The majority of leukodystrophies are genetic, and to date more than 200 genes have been identified as being involved in these diseases.
-The mode of transmission of the causative mutations in the family and the function of the mutated gene lead to different clinical pictures.
+Most leukodystrophies are genetic and more than 200 genes have so far been identified in these conditions.
+The disease has differing clinical pictures, owing to the mode of transmission of causal mutations in the family and the function of the mutated gene.

-Leukodystrophies are caused by genetic anomalies called mutations in genes that code for proteins playing a key role in the synthesis or maintenance of myelin (a substance that serves to insulate and protect the axons of neurons like an insulating sheath around electrical wires, and which plays an important role in the rapid propagation of nerve messages from one neuron to another).
+Leukodystrophies are caused by genetic anomalies called mutations in the genes that code for proteins that play a key role in the synthesis or maintenance of myelin (a substance that insulates and protects the axons of neurons in the same way as a protective sheath around electrical wires, and which plays an important role in the rapid dissemination of nerve messages from one neuron to another).

-Myelin is a highly specialised membrane made up of proteins and lipids that must be produced and renewed throughout life.
-Mutations in a gene involved in one of these stages within the glial cells compromise the myelin synthesis and/or maintenance cycles, and consequently lead to a reduction in the quantity of myelin or an impairment of myelin functions.
-Any degradation of myelin causes the neuron to suffer, which can then degenerate, leading to a loss of communication between the brain and the periphery and the appearance of motor and sensory symptoms.
+Myelin is an ultra-specialised membrane consisting of proteins and lipids that need to be produced and renewed throughout life.
+Mutations in a gene involved in one of these stages within the glial cells will compromise myelin synthesis and/or maintenance cycles, and will therefore lead to a drop in the quality of myelin or an impairment of myelin functions.
+Any damage to the myelin causes harm to the neuron, and this can in turn degenerate, leading to a loss of communication between the brain and its periphery, and the onset of motor and sensory symptoms.

-There are so-called "hypomyelinating" leukodystrophies, in which insufficient myelin is produced from birth, and "demyelinating" leukodystrophies, in which the existing myelin is degraded.
+Some leukodystrophies are known as hypomyelinating leukodystrophies.
+This means leukodystrophies in which myelin production is insufficient from birth.
+Others are demyelinating leukodystrophies, in which the existing myelin is degraded.
 The latter are generally more severe and progress more rapidly.

-Leukodystrophies are generally progressive neurodegenerative diseases, and can appear in early childhood, adolescence or adulthood.
+Leukodystrophies are generally progressive neurodegenerative diseases and onset can occur in early childhood, adolescence or adulthood.

 Symptoms and diagnosis

 Leukodystrophies compromise the function of the myelin sheath.
-This causes a loss of communication between neurons and the appearance of motor, cognitive, psychiatric and/or sensory symptoms.
+This causes a loss of communication between the neurons and the onset of motor, cognitive, psychiatric and/or sensory symptoms.

-The symptoms presented by patients differ according to the type of leukodystrophy and degree of severity of the damage.
-However, the common and most frequent clinical signs are, from a motor point of view, spasticity (stiffness of the muscles), ataxia (lack of fine coordination of voluntary movements), speech disorders and abnormal movements such as dystonia (involuntary contraction of the muscles) or tremors.
-These motor disorders are often associated with bladder control difficulties.
+The symptoms that patients present differ according to the type of leukodystrophy and the degree of severity of the damage.
+However, the most common and most frequent clinical signs of motor problems are spasticity (muscle stiffness), ataxia (loss of fine motor coordination of voluntary movements), speech disorders and abnormal movements such as dystonia (involuntary muscle contractions) or tremors.
+These motor disorders are often coupled with bladder control problems.

 Treatments